karldoenitz/karldoenitz.github.io/TigoOld/md/documentation.md

     ConfigPath string      // global config
 }
 ```
-Application is the launcher of web server developed by Tigo.
+Application is the launcher of web server developed by TigoOld.
 - IPAddress: IP address, developers can config IP address in configuration file;
 - Port: Port, developers can configure it in configuration file;
 - UrlPattern: url mapping.